All rights reserved. If you borrow, please cite this page. This information represents about 35 years of research.

 Alice C. Linsley

-This cherry picking approach to Scripture creates distortion.
-Women were essential to the ruler's establishment of a territory, and they were considered part of his territorial property.
-Each ruler-priest had two wives living in separate settlements at the northern and southern boundaries of their territories.
-Without these wives, there was no way to build his kingdom and maintain his territorial boundaries.
+Hebrew wives were essential to the establishment of a territory.
+The ruler-priest had two wives living in separate settlements at the northern and southern boundaries of their territories.
+Without these wives, there was no way to establish his kingdom and maintain his territorial boundaries.
 To cite an example, Abraham's territory extended between Sarah in Hebron and Keturah in Beersheba.
 The wives' separate settlements were on a north-south axis.

-Many mistakenly think that the Hebrew priesthood began with Aaron.
-The priesthood of Aaron and the Levite clan are not the first priests, but their service follows the practice of their Hebrew ancestors.
-They served at the temples and shrines in rotation after a period of ritual purification and fasting.
-It was common for them to shave their bodies.
+Many mistakenly believe that the Hebrew priesthood began with Aaron.
+Aaron and the Levites are not the first priests.
+Their service follows the practice of their Horite Hebrew ancestors.

-Habiru (Hebrew) priests are known from ancient documents and archaeological discoveries going back to at least 3800 BC.
+The Horite Hebrew were a royal caste of priests known from ancient documents and archaeological discoveries going back to at least 3800 BC.
 Melchizedek was the ruler-priest of Salem (Jerusalem) and his ministry to Abraham (Gen 14) represents a long-standing custom of ritual purification following combat.
 Analysis of the biblical kinship pattern of the Hebrew ruler-priests suggests that Melchizedek was the maternal uncle of Abraham's second wife, Keturah.